edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 The project initialization process also created a new subdirectory in our project called ``dbschema``.
-This is folder that contains everything pertaining to EdgeDB.
+This is folder that contains everything pertaining to Gel.
 Currently it looks like this:

 .. code-block::